-The Frigidaire FFRH0822R1 is a good unit that makes installing a heat pump easy and quick.
+The YMGI PTAC is a good unit that makes installing a heat pump easy and quick.

-With that said there are a few with those above to be the best units we have found.
+Currently, there are only a few heat pump through-the-wall units, with those above being the best units we have found.

-There are units that have supplemental heating which come with big heat strips like a space heater.
+There are units that have supplemental or resistance heating, which come with big heat strips like a space heater.

 Supplemental units are not the same as heat pumps and use more electricity to heat a space.

-Heat pumps work on the same principles as air conditioners only reversing during the winter to put out heat and are very efficient.
+Heat pumps work on the same principles as air conditioners, only reversing to put out heat during the winter.

-Every heat pump does have a low temperature it can work at in the winter and still pull heat from the air.
+Every heat pump does have a low temperature; it can work in the winter and still pull heat from the air.
 Most newer models easily work efficiently down to 20 degrees or less.

-Through the wall heat pumps are popular since they are easy to install compared to standard large home unit or a mini split system.
+Through-the-wall heat pumps are popular since they are easy to install compared to the standard large home unit or a mini split system.